top of page

 1 mile = 1.601 km

-You do not have to show work for making conversions after the first six weeks, you can simply make the conversions in your calculator.
+You do not have to show work for making conversions after the first six weeks of class, you can simply make the conversions in your calculator.
 However, until then, you are expected to show how you made the conversion.
-You can use dimensional analysis, train tracking or ratios, your choice.
+You can use dimensional analysis, train-tracking or ratios, your choice.

 Finally, there are a lot of derived units in physics.
 For example, a newton is a unit of force.
-1 N 1 kgm/s/s.
+1 N = 1 kgm/s/s.
 You can see from the derived units how a newton was derived.
 It was a mass (kg) times an acceleration (m/s/s).
 It's important for you to know how things like joules, watts, hertz and newtons are derived.
 Below is a table of derived units.
 I do not expect you to memorize these.
 I just wanted you to see what a lovely collection it is.
+When you are done here,, here is the quiz but it will not be open until mid-July.

 bottom of page